Our Team

 Project Officer and Network Coordinator for Central Europe

-Madeline is currently working in international development on development projects located in the Middle East and Africa.
+Madeline is currently working in international development on development projects located in The Democratic Republic of the Congo, Africa.
 She previously worked at the Belgian Federal Agency for the reception of asylum seekers in the reception structures responsible for the observation and orientation of unaccompanied minor foreign nationals (UMFNs) of which the majority were Afghan nationals.
-She furthermore worked at the UNHCR in Budapest, Hungary, and has worked on development projects in Benin, Kenya, Burkina Faso and the Democratic Republic of the Congo.
+She furthermore worked at the UNHCR in Budapest, Hungary, and has worked on development projects in numerous African countries such as Benin, Burkina Faso, Uganda, Kenya, Tanzania and South Africa.

 From her professional experience, she has developed a profound interest and passion for Afghanistan and its citizens.
 Additionally, is she an independent legal guardian for Afghan UMFNs in Belgium.
 Madeline has Syrian and Belgian origins and has been actively working to integrate migrants into the labour market and society at large while defending their fundamental human rights.